 As is true in most states, the statute of limitations that affects car accident lawsuits in Michigan is the same as the larger one that applies to all personal injury cases.
-Specifically, Michigan Compiled Laws section 600.5805 says that "the period of limitations is 3 years after the time of the death or injury for all actions to recover damages for the death of a person, or for injury to a person or property."
+Specifically, Michigan Compiled Laws section 600.5805 gives you three years to file a lawsuit over most physical injuries.

-In plain English, that means an injury claim arising from any accident or incident must be filed within three years.
-So, whether the claim is made by a driver, passenger, motorcycle rider, bicyclist, or pedestrian, the "clock" starts running on the date of the accident.
-But keep in mind that if someone dies as a result of the accident and their family wants to file wrongful death lawsuit, the deadline is still three years, but the "clock" starts on the date of the person's death, which can be different from the date of the accident.
+Whether you've been injured as a driver, passenger, motorcyclist, bicyclist, electric scooter rider, or pedestrian, you have three years to take your case to court, and the "clock" starts running on the date of the accident.
+If someone dies as a result of the accident and their family wants to file wrongful death lawsuit, the deadline is still three years, but the "clock" starts on the date of the person's death, which can be different from the date of the accident.

 If you try to file your lawsuit after Michigan's three-year time limit has passed, you can count on the defendant (that's the person you're trying to sue) pointing out that discrepancy to the court as part of a motion to dismiss.
 The court will almost certainly grant the motion (unless some rare exception applies to extend the filing deadline), and that will be the end of your case.
 That's why it's crucial to understand how the statute of applies to your situation.

-Michigan is a "comparative fault" state.
-This means that the amount of damages you can recover in a car-accident-related lawsuit is reduced by the same percentage as your level of fault in causing the crash.
+Michigan is a "modified comparative fault" state.
+This means the amount of compensation ("damages") you can recover in a car-accident-related lawsuit is reduced by the same percentage as your level of fault in causing the crash.

-One important wrinkle in Michigan's comparative fault statute (which you can find at Michigan Compiled Laws section 600.2959) says that if you're found to be more than 50 percent at fault for your car accident, when compared with the liability of all other drivers and other parties, not only is your share of economic damages (medical bills, lost income, etc.) reduced by the percentage of your fault, but you're also barred from recovering any non-economic damages.
-Non-economic damages include compensation for pain and suffering and other subjective losses, which can really add up in a car accident case.
+One important wrinkle in Michigan's comparative fault statute says that if you're found to be more than 50 percent at fault for your car accident—when compared with the liability of all other drivers and other parties, not only is your share of economic damages (medical bills, lost income, etc.) reduced by the percentage of your fault, but you're barred from recovering any non-economic damages.
+This is significant because non-economic damages include compensation for pain and suffering and other subjective losses, which can really add up in a car accident case.

-For instance, suppose that the jury determines that your injuries, pain and suffering, and other losses total $100,000.
-However, the jury also thinks that you were 10 percent responsible for the crash.
-In that situation, the total amount of your damages, $100,000, is reduced by 10 percent, or $10,000, leaving you with a total award of $90,000.
-If the jury had found you were 49 percent responsible, you would receive $51,000 -- but if the jury found you were 55 percent responsible, you would receive 45 percent of your economic losses (medical bills, lost income) and no compensation at all for your non-economic damages.
+Here, the total amount of your damages, $100,000, is reduced by 10 percent, or $10,000, leaving you with a total award of $90,000.
+If the jury had found you were 49 percent responsible, you would receive $51,000—but if the jury found you were 55 percent responsible, you would receive 45 percent of your economic losses (medical bills, lost income) and no compensation at all for your non-economic damages.

-Not only does the comparative negligence rule bind Michigan judges and juries (if your car accident case makes it to court), it will also guide a car insurance claims adjuster when he or she is evaluating your case.
-A claims adjuster makes decisions based on what is likely to happen in court, so if it looks like you share any amount of blame or the accident, get ready for the adjuster to play hardball during settlement negotiations.
+The comparative negligence rule we've discussed here binds Michigan judges and juries (if your car accident case makes it to court).
+It also guides a car insurance claims adjuster when they're evaluating your case.
+A claims adjuster makes decisions based on what is likely to happen in court, so if it looks like you share any amount of blame or the accident—and especially if it's close to 50-50—get ready for the adjuster to play hardball during settlement negotiations.